Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - E.g. Building a house given the budget, materials, location, weather, and regulation.
 - In the case of the brain, the constraints include energy costs, brain and skull size, and processing speeds.
 - The components of a complex system are arranged in a specific manner that enables their functionality and robustness.
-- Robustness: a property of the system is robust if it’s invariant with respect to a set of perturbations.
+- *Robustness*: a property of the system is robust if it’s invariant with respect to a set of perturbations.
 - When we add a feature that protects the system from a particular challenge, we add robustness but also complexity and a new failure point.
 - Another property of robust systems is modularity.
 - E.g. Your olfactory system and motor system are independent.
 You don’t need to stand still to smell and you can lose one system without losing the other.
 - The complex system of your brain is a system of systems and to deal with this complexity, we use abstractions.
 - The brain is a complex system with a layered architecture.
 - To understand the layered architecture of the brain, the most difficult part of it is figuring out the protocols that allow one layer to talk to the next.
-- Protocol: the rules that determine the allowed interactions, both within a layer and between adjacent layers.
+- *Protocol*: the rules that determine the allowed interactions, both within a layer and between adjacent layers.
 ![Figure 14.10](figure14-10.png)
 - Protocols limit the number of outcomes but it doesn’t cause the outcome.
-- Multiple realizability: the idea that there are many ways to implement a system to produce a behavior.
+- *Multiple realizability*: the idea that there are many ways to implement a system to produce a behavior.
 - E.g. Many animals see using different eyes so we say that vision is multiple realizable.
 - Multiple realizability demonstrates that in a complex system, knowing the workings at one level of organization won’t allow you to predict the functioning at another level.
-- Bindsight: a phenomenon where patients consciously report being blind but demonstrate behavior that couldn’t have occurred unless they can see.
+- *Bindsight*: a phenomenon where patients consciously report being blind but demonstrate behavior that couldn’t have occurred unless they can see.
 - E.g. A patient saying they can’t see the cluttered hallway but they can walk through it without bumping into anything.
 - Such patients have access to information but don’t experience it; they show vision outside the realm of conscious awareness.
 - This effect also shows up in experiments where an image is flashed too fast for conscious perception but the image biases subsequent processing.
-- Subliminal processing: brain activity evoked by a stimulus that’s below the threshold for awareness.
+- *Subliminal processing*: brain activity evoked by a stimulus that’s below the threshold for awareness.
 ![Figure 14.18](figure14-18.png)
 - An often overlooked aspect of consciousness is the ability to move from conscious, controlled processing to nonconscious, automatic processing.
 - E.g. Movement.
 At the start, movements require conscious thought but afterwards, the movement becomes automatic such as touch typing.